cbeuw/GoQuiet/README.md

 }
 ```

-Alternatively, plugin_opts can be the configuration options seperated by semi-colons.
+Alternatively, plugin_opts can be the configuration options separated by semi-colons.
 For example:

 `"plugin_opts":"WebServerAddr=204.79.197.200:443;Key=exampleconftest"`